EGrebowski/book-series-tracker-node-capstone/README.md

 ## Technical
 This app is built using HTML, CSS, JavaScript, jQuery, and Node.js.

-Usernames, encrypted passwords (encrypted using salted hashing with [bcrypt.js](https://www.npmjs.com/package/bcryptjs)), and job lead information are stored and accessed from an [mLab](https://mlab.com) database.
+Usernames and encrypted passwords (encrypted using salted hashing with [bcrypt.js](https://www.npmjs.com/package/bcryptjs)) are stored and accessed from an [mLab](https://mlab.com) database.

 Other technologies used include MongoDB, Mongoose, Passport, Express, Mocha, and Chai.